Covid-19 workplace safety toolkit

 Self-isolation and testing

-They may also need to self-isolate if they have close contact with someone who later tests positive.
-If your staff are returning from abroad, you should make sure they check the latest guidance to find out if they need to self-isolate for 14 days before returning to work.
+If your staff are returning from abroad, you should make sure they check the latest guidance to find out if they need to self-isolate before returning to work.

 Ensure you plan for the possibility of staff self-isolating as part of your business continuity plans.

-To protect your staff, you should also make sure that visitors do not enter your workplace if they COVID-19 symptoms.
+To protect your staff, you should also make sure that visitors do not enter your workplace if they have Covid-19 symptoms.

 Introduce ways to support staff and visitors to socially distance.
 You may want to introduce a one way system to guide people around the building.
 You may also want to mark the ground or use other signs, or objects, to create space between people.